ClarityNLP/ClarityNLP/docs/algorithms/section_tagger.rst

 "objective_data", but more specific.
 The code 6.41.149 represents the concept "radiographic_studies", which is a more specific form of "laboratory_and_radiology_data".
-The concepts increase in specificity as the code strings increase in length.
+The concepts increase in specificity as the treecodes increase in length.
 Each node in the concept graph has a unique code that represents a path through the graph from the highest-level concepts to it.